Last Updated: 1st September, 2018

 Crosshaven is a quiet and peaceful village located at the point where the Owenabue River enters the sea at the mouth of Cork harbour.
 Here you can enjoy beautiful walks with sea, river and land views

 Drake's Pool', located 2km upriver from Crosshaven, is so named following an incident whereby England's Sir Francis Drake eluded the Spanish Armada by sailing upriver at Crosshaven.
-Crosshaven, famous for its pubs, offers many facilities including shore or deep-sea angling, wreck fishing and boat or yacht charter.
+Crosshaven, famous for its Maritime history, offers many facilities including shore or deep-sea angling, wreck fishing and boat or yacht charter.

 Today, 'Drake's Pool' is renowned for its scenic beauty.
 The village is also home to the world's oldest yacht club, the 'Royal Cork', founded in 1720.
 The club is now surrounded by extensive serviced marinas, boatyards and a chandlery.

 Prestigious world yacht racing championships are now hosted by Royal Cork Yacht Club in Crosshaven is fast becoming the blue water sailors' favourite stop-off along Europe's western seaboard so come and enjoy Cork Week held in July each year.